Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-25-series-expert-guide-part-4.md

 # Part introduction

-This is the part 4 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
+This is part 4 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
 In the [previous part](/posts/2021/series-expert-guide-part-3) we took the prototype created in [part 2](/posts/2021/series-expert-guide-part-2) enhanced it gather all workflows where the selected user has an open task.
 In this part we will identify all workflows which store the selected user in a person field.
 This can be a single or multi-value field

 {: .notice--info}
-**Tip:** If you are a seasoned WEBCON BPS Designer you may scroll through this text and look out for boxes like this one.
+**Tip:** If you are a seasoned WEBCON BPS Designer you can scroll through this text and look out for boxes like this one.
+These contain tips / summaries and the like.
+You may find some useful information without reading everything.

 # Querying choose/person fields